Empower Yourself and Your Business with Food Safety

 They can cause food poisoning and damage equipment.

-Pests like to live in areas that are dark, undisturbed, and where there is access to food and water.
+Pests like to live in dark and undisturbed areas, where there is access to food and water.

 You must ALWAYS keep pests out of food preparation and handling areas.